 In September 2022, the Company made a strategic pivot by acquiring substantially all of the assets of RubrYc Therapeutics, Inc. ("RubrYc").
-This acquisition commenced the Company's transition to an AI-enabled biotech company and led to the divestiture of its Contract Development and Manufacturing Organization (CDMO) business.
+This acquisition commenced the Company's transition to an AI-enabled biotech company and led to the divestiture of its Contract Development and Manufacturing Organization ("CDMO") business.
 This strategic decision allowed the Company to focus resources on the development of AI-powered precision antibodies, positioning iBio at the forefront of this exciting field.

 One of the key features of the Company's technology stack is the patented epitope-steering AI-engine.
 This advanced technology allows the Company to target specific regions of proteins with precision enabling the creation of antibodies highly specific to therapeutically relevant regions within large target proteins, potentially improving their efficacy and safety profile.
-Another integral part of the Company's technology stack is the machine learning (ML) based antibody-optimizing StableHuTM technology.
-When coupled with the Company's mammalian display technology, StableHu has been shown to accelerate the Lead Optimization process and potentially reduces downstream risks, making the overall development process faster, more efficient and cost-effective.
+Another integral part of the Company's technology stack is the machine learning ("ML") based antibody-optimizing StableHuTM technology.
+When integrated with the Company's mammalian display technology, StableHu has demonstrated its ability to expedite the Lead Optimization process.
+This integration not only potentially reduces downstream risks but also streamlines the overall development process, making it faster, more efficient, and cost-effective.
+As a result, optimization can be achieved in less than four weeks.

 The Company also developed the EngageTxTM platform, which provides an optimized next-generation CD3 T-cell engager antibody panel.
-This panel is characterized by a wide spectrum of potencies, Non-Human Primate (NHP) cross-reactivity, enhanced humanness of the antibodies, and a maintained tumor cell killing capacity, all while reducing cytokine release.
+This panel is characterized by a wide spectrum of potencies, Non-Human Primate ("NHP") cross-reactivity, enhanced humanness of the antibodies, and a maintained tumor cell killing capacity, all while reducing cytokine release.
 These attributes are meticulously designed to fine-tune the efficacy, safety, and tolerability of the Company's antibody products.
 By incorporating EngageTx into the Company's own development initiatives, the Company's internal pre-clinical pipeline reaps the benefits of the same cutting-edge technology extended to its potential partners.